RadekWalaszczyk/DevHell/README.md

 ### Devhell - prototype
-Game is combination of Baba Is You and stanley parable
+Game is a combination of Baba Is You and The Stanley Parable